aws-samples/aws-modernization-with-docker/content/90_conculsion/10_cleanup.md

 - Integrate security scanning with Docker Scout
 - Deploy containerized applications to Amazon ECS
 - Define infrastructure as code with AWS CloudFormation
+- Implement advanced deployment strategies like blue/green and canary deployments

 We hope you found this workshop valuable and that you'll apply these techniques in your own projects!